DiegoPires/GIF-7104/tp5/Readme.md

 -c       how many process to use in the parallelisation

 -t       creates a new file with the dimension provided and overwrite the -f parameter with the file created

+-p       ignores everything and makes an performance test
 ```